raysas/raysas/readme.md

 I have a B.Sc. in Bioinformatics from Lebanese American University, Lebanon.

 * I love math drawings and graph structures
-* Tryin to learn nextflow and julia
+* Trying to learn nextflow and julia
-* Previosuly worked on _gene interactions modelling_ and _pangenomic networks_
-* Building computational _packages, models & pipelines_ for biological data
+* Building computational _packages, models & pipelines_ for biological data (NGS mainly)

 <!-- I like learning new things and discussing ideas with others: -->